smadlangbayan368-hub/TeamDronePayload4/README.md

 -  0.5 Kg payload at minimum
 -  2:1 thrust-to-weight ratio (TWR) at minimum
 -  Factor safety of at least 1.5
 Produce a final report from the results that were gathered for the drone arms
-  -  Including final design recommendation with justification from analysis of results.
+  -Including final design recommendation with justification from analysis of results.

 # Project Details